Touchstone Glazing / Help & Advice

 Q. Where can I find specialist advice?

 A. It is important to obtain expert advice when considering alterations and repairs to Listed Buildings.
-Surveyors can provide advice on the structural condition of the buildings fabric, and works required for its maintenance and repair.
-Conservation architects are able to provide similar advice but it is particularly important to obtain specialist advice where alterations and repairs have an effect on historic detail and design.
+Surveyors/ Conservation Architects can provide advice on the structural condition of the fabric of the building and works required for its repair and maintenance.
+It is particularly important to obtain specialist advice where alterations and repairs have an effect on historic detail and design.

 In both cases it is advisable to find a consultant who specialises in your type of historic building.
 The following specialist organisations and interest groups will be able to provide you with detailed advice or put you in touch with local specialists.